Found this great article here:

 <The section above is trying to lookup the public key info for site

-Begin to calculate signature on C:\Program Files (x86)\Microsoft Configuration Manager\inboxes\despoolr.box\receive\ds_9rem4.pkg using hash algorithm ID 0x800C
+CEN so we can validate this data came from a trusted source> Begin to calculate signature on C:\Program Files (x86)\Microsoft Configuration Manager\inboxes\despoolr.box\receive\ds_9rem4.pkg using hash algorithm ID 0x800C

 Verified package signature from site CEN